Mean-Field Sampling for Cooperative Multi-Agent Reinforcement Learning: Abstract

 \section{Abstract}

-Designing efficient algorithms for multi-agent reinforcement learning (MARL) is fundamentally challenging due to the fact that the size of the joint state and action spaces are exponentially large in the number of agents.
+Designing efficient algorithms for multi-agent reinforcement learning (MARL) is fundamentally challenging because the size of the joint state and action spaces grows exponentially in the number of agents.
 These difficulties are exacerbated when balancing sequential global decision-making with local agent interactions.
-In this work, we propose a new algorithm \texttt{SUBSAMPLE-MFQ} (\textbf{Subsample}-\textbf{M}ean-\textbf{F}ield-\textbf{Q}-learning) and a decentralized randomized policy for a system with $n$ agents.
-For $k\leq n$, our algorithm system learns a policy for the system in time polynomial in $k$.
-We show that this learned policy converges to the optimal policy in the order of $\tilde{O}(1/\sqrt{k})$ as the number of subsampled agents $k$ increases.
-We validate our method empirically on Gaussian squeeze and global exploration settings.
+In this work, we propose a new algorithm $\texttt{SUBSAMPLE-MFQ}$ ($\textbf{Subsample}$-$\textbf{M}$ean-$\textbf{F}$ield-$\textbf{Q}$-learning) and a decentralized randomized policy for a system with $n$ agents.
+For any $k\leq n$, our algorithm learns a policy for the system in time polynomial in $k$.
+We prove that this learned policy converges to the optimal policy on the order of $\tilde{O}(1/\sqrt{k})$ as the number of subsampled agents $k$ increases.
+In particular, this bound is independent of the number of agents $n$.